- As low as $300/Night

 - Apartment

-Sensational view ! newly modernized - sand beach club - freshly refreshed pools & right on the beach !
+Pretty view ! newly modernized - sand beach club - newly refreshed pools & right on the beach !
 You will appreciate watching the boats every day !
 This has a queen bed and bunk bed - linens are included.

 About the Area

-Myrtle Beach is home to this apartment.
+Located in Myrtle Beach, this apartment is on the beach.
 Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and North Myrtle Beach Beaches.
-SkyWheel Myrtle Beach and Ripley's Aquarium are not to be missed.
+Ripley's Aquarium and SkyWheel Myrtle Beach are not to be missed.

 Special Instructions